 If a judge does hold that you can’t have your romantic partner spend the night unless you get married, your choices are pretty simple.
 You get married.
 You risk losing your kids.
 Or, you sleep alone.
 Those are your only choices.

 So, do yourself a favor now.

-Before you agree to have a morality clause in your judgment, think long and hard about whether that’s something you really want, and are willing to live with if you become involved with someone in the future.
+Before you agree to have a morality clause in your judgment, think long and hard about whether that’s something you really want, and are willing to live with long term.

 This was originally posted in May, 2013 and updated on July 23, 2022.